PENTAGON VISITOR INFORMATION

 - Security screening prior to entering the building

-More information related to the impact of COVID-19 on PFPA-protected facilities can be found here: https://www.whs.mil/COVID-19.
+Information related to the impact of COVID-19 on PFPA-protected facilities can be found here: https://www.whs.mil/COVID-19.
 Click on “Facilities Update” located at the bottom left side of the page.

 Visitor Registration Requirement

 - ALL visitors must be registered by their sponsor prior to their visit.
 Walk-up visitors are not being processed and will be denied entry.
 This requirement extends to family and personal guests.
 Sponsors can register a visitor, by visiting: https://visitorsponsor.pfpa.mil (CAC enabled).